 The General Assembly should amend the Illinois Procurement Code to require state agencies to track: purchases of materials that are subject to minimum recycled content requirements, use of compost on state construction projects, and exceptions made from those purchasing requirements.
 Central Management Services (CMS) should promote to the executive agencies the policies set forth in Section 45-20 of the Illinois Procurement Code to ensure the state maximizes its procurement of materials that meet minimum recycled content thresholds.
-In addition, CMS should annually compile and publish the volume and type of products subject to minimum recycled content requirements purchased, the total expenditures for these purchases, and an itemized list of exceptions to the purchasing requirements on the Procurement Code take effect, whichever is earlier, Central Management Services and the Illinois EPA should convene a committee of representatives of state agencies subject to the amended tracking provisions to evaluate recycled content product purchasing habits and make recommendations to the General Assembly of any needed improvements to maximize the ratio of state government purchases of products made from recycled items.
+In addition, CMS should annually compile and publish the volume and type of products subject to minimum recycled content requirements purchased, the total expenditures for these purchases, and an itemized list of exceptions to the purchasing requirements on the Procurement Policy Board website.
+On January 1, 2026, or four years after amendments to the Procurement Code take effect, whichever is earlier, Central Management Services and the Illinois EPA should convene a committee of representatives of state agencies subject to the amended tracking provisions to evaluate recycled content product purchasing habits and make recommendations to the General Assembly of any needed improvements to maximize the ratio of state government purchases of products made from recycled items.